gregoryterry/Create-Network-File-Shares/README.md

 <p>
 <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>

-<p>Repeat this procedure for “Write-access” , leave the Accounting folder as is for now.
+<p>Repeat this procedure for “Write-access”,
+leave the Accounting folder as is for now.
 <p>
 <img src="" height="70%" width="70%" alt="Disk Sanitization Steps"/>

 <p>Right-click the “No-access” folder > properties > share tab > share

 Type “Domain Admins” or you can search for “Domain Admins” using the following procedure:
 <p>

 <p>=====================================================================================